gan-orlab/PD_costa_rica/README.md

-# PD_costa_rica
-Genetic analysis of Costa Rican Parkinson's disease cohort
+# Genetic analysis of Costa Rican Parkinson's disease cohort

 This repository contains the genetic data of the Costa Rican Parkinson's disease cohort.